-As you may be aware, Prudential Banking Regulators recently warned that banks should cease making new LIBOR loans by year-end 2021; however, many banks are not yet offering SOFR-based loans even to large, well-capitalized NFCs.
+The recent warnings by the Prudential Banking Regulators put the banks on notice that they should cease making new LIBOR loans by year-end 2021; however, many banks are not yet offering SOFR-based loans even to large, well-capitalized NFCs.
 Several companies participating in our Nonfinancial Corporates Working Group have reported that while their banks have provided fallback provisions against the future cessation of LIBOR, they are unable to negotiate current access to SOFR borrowings, even with large multi-year credit agreements nearing renewal.

 We understand that banks are also facing considerable challenges in preparing for the LIBOR transition.
-Yet, we are concerned that by the time the banks have fully prepared transition materials and processes, the NFCs awaiting that information would have little to no time to rework contracts, even with the extension provided by the FCA.
+Yet, we are concerned that by the time the banks have fully prepared transition materials and processes, the NFCs awaiting that information would have little to no time to rework contracts and internal compliance and technology systems in advance of when LIBOR ceases to be quoted, even with the extension provided by the FCA.
 It will be especially difficult for small- to medium-sized Main Street companies with smaller staffing to handle these complex issues while continuing to focus on their day-to-day business operations and recovery from the effects of COVID-19.
+To illustrate further the importance to NFCs of expeditiously determining new borrowing methods with their banks, please consider below the variety of financial instruments subject to the transition.

-Another area of concern for NFCs regards those financings where they have limited contact with the counterparties, unlike their traditional relationship with bank lenders.
+An important area of concern for NFCs regards those financings where they have limited contact with the counterparties, unlike their traditional relationship with bank lenders.
 Examples of such financings include: